tekniiquann/tekniiquann.github.io/_posts/2024-08-03-Sapck-Install-LLVM-on-Workstation-or-HPC-Platform.md

 [+]      ^hwloc@2.9.1%gcc@12.2.0~cairo~cuda~gl~libudev+libxml2~netloc~nvml~oneapi-level-zero~opencl+pci~rocm build_system=autotools libs=shared,static arch=linux-debian12-haswell
 ...
 {% endhighlight %}
-These information are verbose messages of sources and toolchains resolving for the `spec` I just provided, and information about dependencies which will be reused or installed freshly.
+These information are verbose messages of sources and toolchains resolving for the `spec` just provided, and information about dependencies which will be reused or installed freshly.
 Dependencies with `[+]` symbol in front are reused packages from previous Spack installations, while those with `[e]` are fetched from operating system. `cuda` with version `12.4` will be built if installation is launched with this `spec`.

 Option `--debug` is not necessary, but will be helpful when user has to deal with building errors.
 For developers, it's always good to see more details of processes than playing with black box. `^` in front of `cuda` marks the starting point of `spec`of CUDA building.
 Anything after this `^` symbol and before next `^` belongs to CUDA building configuration.
 One could specifies the version of CUDA, and also the compiler-in-use through same specifiers `%` and `@`.
-`:` in `@12.0.0:17.0.6` of LLVM means any version between `12.0.0` and `17.0.6`, similarly in the `spec` of CUDA, `@11.0.2:12.4.0` means any version between `11.0.2` and `12.4.0`.
+`:` in `@12.0.0:17.0.6` of LLVM `spec` means any version between `12.0.0` and `17.0.6`.
+Similarly in the `spec` of CUDA, `@11.0.2:12.4.0` means any version between `11.0.2` and `12.4.0`.

 This type of practice is absolutely necessary when user has to resolve the compatibility issue between different complex libraries, like here LLVM and CUDA.
 The possible issues may rise from the un-compatible compilers, which different packages require for.
-Another common source of un-compatible comes from different libraries, few of them may be just simply un-compatible with each others.
-The command line return from our command shows Spack think LLVM version `14.0.6` has good compatibility with CUDA version `12.4` when they are both built with `Clang 16.0.6`.
+Another common source of un-compatibility comes from different libraries, few of them may be just simply un-compatible with each others.
+The command line return from our command shows Spacks think LLVM version `14.0.6` has good compatibility with CUDA version `12.4` when they are both built with `Clang 16.0.6`.

+If you are not planing to get into rabbit hole of compatibility yet, or you just want a working LLVM for `AST` analysis or a newer version of `clang`,
+{% highlight console%}
+~$ spack --debug spec -I llvm @17.0.6 %clang@16.0.6
+{% endhighlight %}
+will show what you need to know before building.
+Variant `cuda` is default be `false` and variant `targets` is default be `x86`.
+If you are satisfied, then run
+{% highlight console%}
+~$ spack install -j4 --verbose llvm @17.0.6 %clang@16.0.6
+{% endhighlight %}
+to kick off the building with parallel compilations of for threads and building details i.e., `verbose`.
+Spack automatically supports parallel building for packages using `CMake` or `make`.
+The number of parallel CPU threads is `16` if the hardware has these resource.
+However, this number can always be overridden by explicitly requiring `-j N`, which N is 4 in our example.
+For an old Intel 4th generation `i5-4300U` CPU, this building takes about two hours.
+In contract, This time is about 25 minites on AMD `Zen3 EPYC 7003` CPU, on which sixteen threads are automatically launched.

+One may still gets errors and crashing in building process, debugging the `spec` you provided is necessary if this unfortunately happened.
+Stilling tuning for next article about **features** and **configurations** on Spack if you find this article helpful and want find more advanced features of Spack.

+- last time edited @29th.
+Oct.
+2023